rOpenGov/iotables/README.md

 (Eurostat Manual, Chapter 15.)
 This is a good introduction to understand what will the functions do, and to check that they work correctly.
-The `testthat` infrastructure of the package checks the proper working of the functions against the published results from the Eurostat Manual.
+The `testthat` infrastructure of the package checks the proper working of the functions against the published results from the `Eurostat Manual`.

 The [Working with Eurostat Data](http://iotables.ceemid.eu/articles/working_with_eurostat.html)